-You can create an anchor using text, images, or a button.
+You can create an anchor using text, images, an external link in your navigation menu, or a button.
 In this example, we’ll look at using a button to link directly to some text further down on the page.

 Next, decide where on the page you want to link from.
 In this case, it’ll be a call to action button in the header section.
 When entering the link, you’ll need to use the “Website URL” option and type in the full link to the page followed by #youranchorname.
 So if your website is www.domain.com and the page you’re working on is about.html, it would look like this: